siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 echo `$CLUSTERIP:$NODEPORT` in our browser
 A nodeport opens up all externally accessible nodes in the cluster at a fixed port.
 This is a little messy in practice but good for demos, etc. because of its ease.

-Now, let's edit the clusterimagepolicy to allow pulls from the gmoney23 directory from this demo.
+Now, let's edit the [clusterimagepolicy](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/manage_images/image_security.html) to allow pulls from the `gmoney23` directory for this guide.
+This policy prevents users from pulling images from any repository for security since some repositories could potentially hold dangerous images.

 `kubectl edit clusterimagepolicy public-docker-image-policy`